Glossary

 • Incident management system

-mnResponse is the incident managment system that centralises the process for reporting of incidents.
+mnResponse is the incident management system that centralises the process for reporting of incidents.

 • Incident report